 Before putting old mulch into the soil, mix it with compost for improved performance.
 Allow the compost and mulch mixture to combine on the bed soil with the spade.
 Replace the mulch on top of the bed as needed.

 Grass clippings are a wonderful mulch for plants, according to Dr. Chalker-Scott of the University of Vermont, but they decompose faster than other types of mulch.

-You can mix it with compost and incorporate it into the soil as an organic soil additive if it decomposes.
+If it decomposes, you can mix it with compost and incorporate it into the soil as an organic soil additive.